elliottslaughter/task-bench-paper/pldi20_reviews/rebuttal.md

-Initial experiments with TensorFlow revealed that the TensorFlow Task Bench implementation was not able to use all cores on a node (thus making it impossible to measure METG since the code did not pass the efficiency threshold).
+Initial experiments with TensorFlow revealed that the TensorFlow Task Bench implementation was not able to use all cores on a node (thus making it impossible to measure METG since the efficiency was below 50%).
 This was diagnosed by the TensorFlow developers as an issue in constant folding.
 The entire Task Bench task graph was being detected as constant, and the constant-folding pass runs on one core.
 As a workaround, the developers suggested marking the task graph inputs as non-constant so that TensorFlow's normal task scheduler could be used.

 ## OpenMP Code Excerpt